Jerry Murad's Harmonicats: Don Les

-Don Les (Dominic Leshinski) (1914–1994) (bass harmonica) was born in Lorain, Ohio, with congenital cataracts.
-He was able to see again at the age of twelve after a "couple of operations," but even as an adult his vision was only about 30% of normal.
+Don Les (Dominic Leshinski) (1914–1994) (bass harmonica, diatonic harmonica) was born in Lorain, Ohio, with congenital cataracts.
+He was able to see again at the age of twelve after a "couple of operations", but even as an adult his vision was only about 30% of normal.
 At one point, he formed his own version of the Harmonicats.
 The Don Les Harmonicats, which featured Mildred Mulcay (of the harmonica duo the Mulcays) and Lenny Leavitt.
 They released a Christmas album entitled Christmas with the Don Les Harmonicats.